 Individuals also often misunderstand that the receipts of VAT are simply passed on to the tax authorities and not a source of income to your business.

-Either way, VAT issues require superior handling the VAT authorities (HMRC) are not the kindest organisations and that makes VAT compliance issues that much more important.
+Either way, VAT issues require very careful handling.
+VAT compliance issues that much more important.

-Time and time again we act for companies that are sound, which in fact suffer horrendous consequences or even fold because they receive a high VAT bill that they had not anticipated and are completely unable to pay.
+Time and again we act for companies that are sound, which suffer horrendous consequences or even fold because they receive a high VAT bill that they had not anticipated and are unable to pay.
 Do not become one of those companies.

 As a business owner it is your responsibility to make sure you keep accurate records and accounts.
 Businesses need accounts for two reasons: